 Trump’s Farmer Bailout

-In 2018, President Trump created a bailout program to offset farmers’ losses from his trade war with China, which3 cut off many growers’ access to their biggest market.
+In 2018, President Trump created a bailout program to offset farmers’ losses from his trade war with China, which cut off many growers’ access to their biggest market.
 Funded through the Commodity Credit Corporation, a government entity that can borrow up to $30 billion from the Treasury, the bailout has circumvented Congressional oversight.

 In the first round of Trump’s bailout, $8.6 billion in these taxpayer-funded Market Facilitation Program, or MFP, payments went out the door.
-USDA began distributing a second round of payments in August 2019, and as of the end of November, $10.3 billion had already been paid out.
+USDA began distributing a second round of payments in August 2019, and as of February 2020, $14.5 billion had already been paid out.

 Through Freedom of Information Act requests to the Agriculture Department, EWG has analyzed these payments.
 We found that rather than supporting small, struggling farmers, MFP money has overwhelmingly gone to farmers who are already wealthy, as well as to people who live in cities and other places far from the fields.
 Thousands of recipients have received more than the maximum payment limit USDA first announced.